How To Teach Dachshund Tricks

 Teach commands in a normal voice, and say them just once.

 Use low-pitched sounds to make your dog stop doing something.
-This indicates power, aggression, and leadership, and are often used as threats.
+This indicates power, aggression, and leadership.

 Use high-pitched sounds to encourage your dog to interact or play.